-It’s a devastating thing for an artist to feel they’ve lost their inspiration, to encounter a creative block.
+It’s a devastating thing for an artist to feel that he or she has lost inspiration, to encounter a creative block.
 But suffering from artist’s block doesn’t mean you’ve lost your artistic ability and it can be overcome.
 Dr. Janet Montgomery has some tips to help beat artist’s block.

 It's the fear of not being able to do it that is making you feel you've lost your inspiration.
-To get rid of the fear, you must approach your painting as if it were a job and DO IT.
+To get rid of the fear, you must approach your painting as if it were a job and just do it.

 Give Yourself a Number Goal

 Force yourself to set a goal of "X" number of paintings.
 Copy if you must use kitchen tools as models if you must, but simply getting into the paint itself will begin to inspire you, even if you don't like the subject matter.
 There's always something to learn.